Student Code of Conduct

 - Tampering with or improperly engaging a fire alarm or fire detection/control equipment while on University property.
 Such action may result in a local fine in addition to University sanctions.

-- Wheeled Devices: Skateboards, roller blades, roller skates, bicycles, electronic hover boards, and similar devices are not permitted to be ridden inside University buildings.
+- Wheeled Devices: Skateboards, roller blades, roller skates, bicycles, electronic hover boards, electric bikes/scooters, and similar devices are not permitted to be ridden inside University buildings.
 Bicycles are not permitted inside University buildings for storage, except as allowed in the residence halls and family housing by UMW Housing policy.
 Additionally, skateboards and other wheeled items may not be operated in a dangerous or reckless fashion, or on railings, curbs, benches, or any such fixtures that may be damaged by these activities.
-Individuals may be liable for damage to University property caused by these activities.
+Electric bikes/scooters may only be operated on sidewalks at reasonable speeds to ensure the safety of pedestrians and riders must always yield to pedestrians.
+Individuals may be held responsible for damage to University property caused by these activities.
 Failure to yield to pedestrians or failure to abide by traffic laws/rules on campus is considered a conduct violation.

 - Abuse of Conduct Process: Abuse or interference with, or failure to comply with, University process including conduct and academic integrity hearings, including but not limited to: